saroltah/we_love_vinyls/README.md

 - Convenient Trading and Selling: Users can easily sell or trade their vinyl records, helping them to refresh their collection .
 - Event Information: The site offers information about local and international vinyl markets and events, giving users opportunities to engage in person, expand their network, and enjoy the vinyl community experience.
 - Diverse Collection: With a wide range of genres and eras represented, users can explore and expand their musical horizons.
-- Trust and Security: The platform ensures secure transactions and trusted interactions, providing peace of mind for buyers and sellers.

 ## Epics and user stories